381YE Autumn Equinox winds of war

 The Druj do not pause - while some of their forces are consolidating their control of the southern woodlands, the bulk press into Estmure.
 There they encounter their first serious resistance - the garrison of the Gate.
 Supported by a single unit of men-at-arms belonging to House Cordraco, a scattering of Imperial Orcs still living in Estcastle, and a poorly organised yeoman militia raised to try and keep the orcs at bay.
 The militia is quickly dispatched, their agonised screams persisting over several nights before they finally, mercifully, fall silent.

 For the most part, the Druj are not especially cautious - but neither do they charge recklessly at the walls.
-Many of their weapons are envenomed with lethal poisons, and they also make use of herbal preparations to grant strength and vigor to the warriors who assault the walls.
+Many of their weapons are envenomed with lethal poisons, and they also make use of herbal preparations to grant strength and vigour to the warriors who assault the walls.
 They largely ignore the manors of Estmure, for the most part focusing all their attention on the fortification.

 As the main force besieges the castle, raiders spread out across Semmerholm, attacking indiscriminately, sowing terror and confusion wherever they can.
 There are reports of Druj guerrillas as far west as Rucastle, and in the vicinity of Semmer's Rose in the north.
 Fear grips some of the yeofolk - made worse by the stories brought out of Dawnguard by the fleeing survivors.
 An Imperial orc trader is lynched in a small village near the Semmerstones, mistaken for a Druj spy.
 While the miscreants are immediately arrested, the woman is still dead.